 Evergreen City Ballet

-New sets.
-New costumes.
-Newly renovated performance venues.
-New, new, new!
-If you’re on the Eastside, look no further than this sparkling new production of a cherished family favorite by the Evergreen City Ballet.
-With three convenient performance venues, you’ll easily find a Nutcracker near you.
-Whether you opt for the super kid-friendly one-hour performance or the full-length two-hour production, you’re in for a treat with “mice” scurrying into the audience and a winter wonderland for Clara’s big adventure with the Nutcracker Prince.
+For the first time ever, The Heritage Symphony Orchestra will be playing live during the evening performances of The Nutcracker on Nov.
+24 and 26.
+However, no matter when you go, you’re in for a treat.
+With three convenient performance venues, you’ll easily find a Nutcracker performance near you that includes the super kid-friendly one-hour performance or the full-length two-hour production with “mice” scurrying into the audience and a winter wonderland for Clara’s big adventure with the Nutcracker Prince.

 Insider Tip: Bring your cameras.
 Young fans can get photo ops with dancers in their costumes after each performance.